ipfs-shipyard/workshop-idm-chat-dapp/README.md

 };
 ```

-The `onSessionChange` event fires whenever we the underlying session changes.
+The `onSessionChange` callback that we registered is called whenever we the underlying session changes.
 This way we react not only when we login & logout, but also if the app (and it's corresponding session) gets revoked by the user.

 Now that we have a reference to the `idmClient`, lets use it in the `login()` and `logout()` functions: